Replacing a bridge over the Marion Spillway

 The project encountered a few challenges throughout construction.
 Working in winter weather with a frozen body of water caused difficulties, and some material shipments were delayed.
 Additionally, those working on the project had to keep debris from the bridge removal out of the water.

 “Very near the bridge there was a water intake which supplied the City of Marion with water,” Senior Engineer Technician Randy Bryant said.
 “The contractor used special baskets held in place by cranes to collect any and all debris.”

-We are glad that our engineers and surveyors were able to contribute to an interesting and large project in central Kansas, and we are happy to see the Marion Dam completed and running smoothly.
+We are glad that we could contribute to an interesting and large project in central Kansas, and we are happy to see the bridge replacement completed.